Date of Award

 Scholarly Commons Citation

 Molina Sandoval, Mikael O., "Nonlinear Control of a Thermoacoustic System with Multiple Heat Sources and Actuators" (2016).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 228.